skymethod/livewire-web/content/posts/podcast-trackers-by-episode-share.md

 *Updated 2023-12-03, with data for the month of November 2023.*

 *Updated 2023-11-02, with data for the month of October 2023.
-Improved accuracy in observing Spotify for Podcasters podcasts: more S4P new episodes leads to lower share of prefixed episodes overall.*
+Improved accuracy in observing Spotify for Creators podcasts: more S4C new episodes leads to lower share of prefixed episodes overall.*

 *Updated 2023-10-01, with data for the month of September 2023.
-Improved accuracy in observing Spotify for Podcasters podcasts: more S4P new episodes leads to lower share of prefixed episodes overall.*
+Improved accuracy in observing Spotify for Creators podcasts: more S4C new episodes leads to lower share of prefixed episodes overall.*

 *Updated 2023-09-01, with data for the month of August 2023.*